Visas & Working

 To qualify for a student visa you must be accepted on a registered course on a full-time basis.
 To see details of registered courses and institutions please visit the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) website.
+You must also have received a Confirmation of Enrolment (CoE) or an electronic CoE (eCoE).
+This will be sent to you once you have confirmed your offer of a place to study at a university in Australia.

 Subclasses and Assessment Levels